-I also explained to her that I was a mobile home contractor and that I was licensed to level mobile homes but I was not a floor contractor.
+It was also explained to her that I was a mobile home contractor.
+I was licensed to level install mobile homes not floors.

-So we went backwards and forwards for approximately 1 hour whilst she asked me the same question 15 different ways trying to get me to say that the floor would be perfectly level on completion of my job.
+So we went backward and forwards for approximately 1 hour.
+She asked me the same question 15 different ways.
+Trying to get me to say that the floor would be perfectly level on completion of my job.

-The final straw was when the conversation moved to anchors or the lack thereof and I suggested at least 6-7 anchors per side to which she replied
+The final straw was when the conversation moved to anchors or the lack thereof.
+I suggested at least 6-7 anchors per side to which she replied